Overview

 Information from the Centers for Disease Control and Prevention (CDC) for parents and caregivers about how to prevent tooth decay in children. - Take Care of Your Child's Teeth

-Information from Healthfinder.gov on steps you can take to protect your child's teeth from tooth decay. - Dental Caries (Tooth Decay)
+Information from Healthfinder.gov on steps you can take to protect your child's teeth from tooth decay. - Adult Oral Health

 Information and oral health tips from the CDC. - Oral Health for Older Americans